pat-earl/faculty-page/src/teaching/2015-16/272-pde/index.md

 * [372 Lecture Notes Wiki](http://wiki.math.cmu.edu/iki/2014-372)
 * *Introduction to Partial Differential Equations with MATLAB Corrected Edition* by Jeffery M. Cooper.
+* *Numerical Analysis of Partial Differential Equations* by Charles A. Hall and Thomas A. Porsching.
 * *An Introduction to Partial Differential Equations 1st Edition* by Yehuda Pinchover, Jacob Rubinstein.
 * *Introduction to PDE* by Walter Strauss.